l-gauge/identity-logos/README.md

 ## flickr "Lego Train MOCs" Groups

 These logos have been contributed to the dominant flickr groups representing the LEGO® train hobby community.
-The LEGO® Trian MOCs group (and its siblings) boast over 2000 members worldwide and was started in Nov 2006.
+The LEGO® Train MOCs group (and its siblings) boast over 2000 members worldwide and was started in Nov 2006.

 <table>
 <tr>